-Mr. Van Zandt is the President of The New School.
-Mr. Van Zandt is also the special general counsel and an adviser for Artal Group S.A., a European-based family controlled and funded private equity firm, and The Invus Group, LLC, a U.S.-based worldwide family controlled and funded private equity firm.
-From 1995 through 2010, he served as the Dean of Northwestern University School of Law.
+Mr. Van Zandt is the global general counsel for Artal Group S.A., a European-based family controlled and funded private equity firm, and The Invus Group, LLC, a U.S.-based worldwide family controlled and funded private equity firm since April 16, 2020, and was previously special general counsel and adviser for Artal Group S.A. and The Invus Group, LLC.
+From 2011 through April 16, 2020, Mr. Van Zandt was also the President of The New School, and from 1995 through 2010, he served as the Dean of Northwestern University School of Law.
 Mr. Van Zandt joined the faculty of Northwestern University School of Law in 1985.
-After graduating from law school, Mr. Van Zandt clerked for Judge Pierre N. Leval, U.S. District Court for the Southern District of New York (now on the U.S. Court of Appeals for the Second Circuit) and for Harry Blackmun, Associate Justice of the Supreme Court of the United States and then joined the law firm, Davis Polk and Wardwell.
+After graduating from law school, Mr. Van Zandt clerked for Judge Pierre N. Leval, U.S. District Court for the Southern District of New York (now on the U.S. Court of Appeals for the Second Circuit), and for Harry Blackmun, Associate Justice of the Supreme Court of the United States, and then joined the law firm, Davis Polk & Wardwell LLP.
 Mr. Van Zandt is a trustee for the Citizens Budget Commission.
 He is also a member of the steering committee of the Association for a Better New York and is on the education advisory board for The Vistria Group.
+Mr. Van Zandt serves as a director of Action Against Hunger.

-Key Skills & Qualifications In light of Mr. Van Zandt's significant and valuable leadership and management experience as the President of The New School and as the Dean of Northwestern University School of Law and the extensive experience he has gained in strategic planning, risk management and governance by serving in those roles, our Board of Directors, acting on the unanimous recommendation of the directors elected by the Class A stockholders, has concluded that he should be elected to the Board.
+Key Skills & Qualifications In light of Mr. Van Zandt's significant and valuable leadership and management experience as the President of The New School and as the Dean of Northwestern University School of Law and the extensive experience he has gained in strategic planning, risk management and governance by serving in those roles, as well as the knowledge and experience he has gained and contributions he has made during his tenure as a director of the Company, our Board of Directors, acting on the unanimous recommendation of the directors elected by the Class A stockholders, has concluded that he should be elected to the Board.

-CARL E. VOGEL Age: 60
+CARL E. VOGEL

 Mr. Vogel is a private investor.
 He serves as an industry advisor for Kohlberg Kravis Roberts & Co.
 L.P. and a Senior Advisor of DISH Network Corporation.
 Mr. Vogel is also the President and sole stockholder of Bulldog Capital, Inc., a private investment firm.
 From November 2011 to October 2014, Mr. Vogel served as a Senior Adviser of The Gores Group, a private equity firm.
 From June 2005 until March 2009, Mr. Vogel served as Vice Chairman of DISH Network Corporation (formerly Echostar Communications Corporation, a satellite-delivered digital television services provider) and President from September 2006 until February 2008 of Echostar Communications Corporation.
-From October 2007 to March 2009, Mr. Vogel was Vice Chairman and Senior Advisor at Echostar Corp.
+From October 2007 to March 2009, Mr. Vogel was Vice Chairman and

+Senior Advisor at Echostar Corp.
 Prior to that, Mr. Vogel was President, Chief Executive Officer and a director of Charter Communications, a broadband service provider.
 He is director of DISH Network Corporation, Sirius/XM Holdings Inc., Shaw Communications, Inc. and Universal Electronics Inc. Mr. Vogel previously served on the board of directors of Ascent Capital Group, Inc., NextWave Wireless Inc., ICG Communications and Liberty Satellite.